 1. Data privacy

 On November 30, 2018, it was reported that Marriott International Inc. faced a breach that exposed the personal information of 500 million customers.
 The attack is believed to have begun in 2014, two years before Marriott bought Starwood.
 Marriott’s internal security tool detected the intrusion in September, but the company was unable to analyze the breached information until November 19.
-Through the attack, the hackers were able to gain access to names, phone numbers, emails, passport numbers, travel details and payment information of customers.
+Through the attack, the hackers were able to gain access to the names, phone numbers, emails, passport numbers, travel details, and payment information of customers.

 As more hospitality and travel companies use digital systems to automate tasks and manage their data, they need to be aware of the potential risks these solutions bring to the table.